XiaoshuangJi/XiaoshuangJi/README.md

 - 🌱 Bachelor's Degree in CS from CUMT,Master's Degree in Cyberspace Security from an institute of CAS.
 - 💬 Research on privacy preservation in federated learning
 - ⭐ Ask me about Java, Python and my projects on [1647102028@qq.com](mailto:1647102028@qq.com) or WeChat : jxs20000528
-- ⚡ Fun fact: Data Analysis📊
+- ⚡ currently learning : Vue, AJAX

 ### 🛠 技术栈 | Tech Stack